CloudTestDrive/EventLabs/AppDev/springboot-sample/devcs.accs.ci.md

 Set the following properties.
 ![alt text](images/NewDeploy.PNG "Deployment Configuration")

-- **Configuration Name**: any name to identify deployment configuration.
-Again, please prefix this with your user (i.e springboot-deploy-2-accs-user06).
+- **Configuration Name**: the name to identify deployment configuration.
+Attention, this name cannot be longer than 30  characters and can only contain letters and numbers : for example "MyDeployUser01"
 - **Application Name**: instance name in ACCS.
-This will determine the application's URL.
-Again, please prefix this with your user (i.e springboot-sample-user06).
+You can use the same name as the Configuration name.
 - **Deployment Target**: click **New** and select Application Container Cloud... and define connection properties such as **Data center**, **Identity Domain** and **credentials**.
 ![alt text](images/dev001.PNG "ACCS Configuration")
 ![alt text](images/dev002.PNG "ACCS Configuration")